harrisdevv/harrisdevv.github.io/_posts/2022-04-30-Anki-Janki-Method-Practice.md

 “Every time you make a mistake carry out a post-mortem and try to figure out the lessons in the experience.
 Think about what you would need to know to prevent that mistake from occurring again, and turn this insight into new flashcards.”
 6. _The sixth rule of **Janki** method encourages regular critical reflection:_
 “At the end of every project ask yourself what lessons you learned and what you would do differently if you were to repeat the project with the benefit of hindsight.”
-7 . _The seventh rule of **Janki** keeps your decks in shape._
+7. _The seventh rule of **Janki** keeps your decks in shape._
  “Delete or modify any incorrect, outdated, difficult to remember, incomplete or unnecessary cards.
 Update existing cards as improved understanding dawns.”
 8. _The eighth rule of **Janki** encourages you to use your readings of other people’s code as a source of learning:_
 “Read code regularly.
 If you come across something interesting – be that an algorithm, a hack, or an architectural decision - create a card detailing the technique and showing the code.”
  - Source: [Janki Method Source](https://www.jackkinsella.ie/articles/janki-method)

 # How do I apply Janki Method to my learning routine?
-To easy to know which rule I apply, I use simple words like "Rule 1" ("1" is the order of the rules based on the list I mentioned in section #What is Janki Method).
+To easy to know which rule I apply, I use simple words like "Rule 1" ("1" is the order of the rules based on the list I mentioned in section #What is Janki Method?).
 Now to apply this method to my learning routine, I add all the above rules to my Anki deck to learn.
 - To Apply **Rule 1**, I create many cards a day about whatever I learn such as Hibernate, Spring Boot, then Programming Paradigm, Code Convention ... then I add those content into My Obsidian Note, Make Anki Card for it in Obsidian.
 Then I used the Obsidian_To_Anki Plugin to transfer Obsidian notes to Anki App.
 Done!
 Now, My Anki App has all of my up-to-date knowledge, ready to review every day.
 - Now I can apply **Rule 2**, And I write my repeated task as "Review Anki" to my daily planner To notify me every day to review my Anki App.
 Then I commit to it every day.
 And fortunately, I make 29 days commitment completed, the result stats show in the below pictures: